 It’s the season for planting in your garden or your balcony garden in my case.
 I love making my balcony space super homey for summer, and this year I definitely am craving that outdoor space more than ever.
 In Doug Ford’s recent announcement, he has let garden centres and landscape businesses reopen in Ontario, however, for people without a car like me, that still isn’t very accessible.

-Here are some other businesses I’ve discovered recently that can help you add greenery to your space.
+Here are some other local small businesses I’ve discovered recently that can help you add greenery to your space.

 This is for indoor plants only.
 This Ontario-based business delivers houseplants right through your door via FedEx.
 I ordered two plants from here at the beginning of isolation for my apartment, plus ordered my Mom’s Mother’s Day gift from here too.
 They are so great & have awesome customer service.
 Check them out!

 There are no shortage of convenience type stores in Toronto that also have little greenhouses along the side or out front their shops.
 This is a great and easy way to support local and you likely probably have one nearby in your neighbourhood no matter where you live.
 This year I got my plants for my balcony at Harbord Convenience and Queens Fruits & Flowers.
 Both in walking distance from my apartment.